na-na-hi/renget/archive/pmdhelloworld.md

 ***
 >(wip needs *drastic* editing)

-Making my way through the trunks and across the bridges, I made notes of anyplace that might have been of importance in the town.
-A shop here, what looked to be an Inn of sorts there - it turned out that this was quite the bustling place.
-While I drew quite a few stares making my way across town, the Pokémon here thankfully didn't seem the type to confront a strange newcomer heading through town.
+Making my way through the trunks and across the bridges, I made mental notes of anyplace that might have been of importance in the town.
+A shop here, what looked to be an inn of sorts there - all of them with a large amount of different Pokémon milling about.
+This town was turning out to be quite was quite hub of activity.

+While I drew quite a few stares while making my way across town, it seemed like the Pokémon here thankfully weren't the type to confront a strange-looking newcomer heading through town.

 Porygon2's co-ordinates led me to one stumps that were dotted around the outside of the town itself.
 This one was one of the larger ones - if the windows that dotted the outside were any indication, this place was at the very least three stories tall, and a little wider than it was high.
 The wood looked fairly well-worn, a darker shade of green to the others I'd passed by, with another trunk seemingly merged into the side.

 Looking up at it, it was a pretty impressive sight.
 Still, this was probably my best bet to get any answers.

 Skirting around the strange hole in the ground that lay outside the front door - while it was covered up by a grate of sorts, I didn't fancy testing how my hovering would work with a surface with big holes in - I moved up to the curtain that covered the front door.
+And pushed my way through.

-Pushing my way through, I was met with the sight of what appeared to be a relatively large lobby.
-Two large boards hanging off a wall seemed to dominated the room, presented as the most important thing there.
+I was met with the sight of what appeared to be a relatively large lobby.
+Two large boards dominated the room - posters and notes adorning them as they hung off a wall, presented as the most important thing there.

-While this room was vacant, I could hear quite the commotion coming from one of the rooms shooting off from the lobby.
-Arguing and eating, from the sounds of it.
-I must have dropped in during the lunch break.
-Looking around, I could see the marker I had been set was pointing up stairs.
-After waiting a second or two to see if anyone would come out and meet me in the lobby, I made for the stairs in the centre of the room - heading up to meet Porygon2.
+The room was totally devoid of life, however.
+From the sounds I could hear coming from one of the rooms that shot off from the lobby - arguing and eating, from what I could tell - I realised that I must have dropped in during the occupant's lunch break.

+Glancing around, I could see the waypoint that Porygon2 had set for me was pointing up the spiral staircase that sat in the centre of the room.
+I lingered for a moment, waiting to see if anyone would come out and meet me in the lobby.
+After a couple of seconds had passed - with no signs of a welcome party - I made for the stairs, heading up to meet Porygon2.